happybara-io/WorkflowBuddy/README.md

 > **[ℹ️]** Beta Disclaimer:
 >
 > This code is in beta stage on it's way to a stable v1.
-It's fully functional, but would benefit from resiliency features like improved handling for upstream API errors, etc.
+It's fully functional, but would benefit from resiliency features like improved handling for upstream API errors, etc. that let it handle higher volume use-cases.
 >

 - **About**